After Implant Placement

 How Do I Clean My New Teeth?

 You will maintain your implant-supported restorations in the same manner as your natural teeth: twice daily toothbrushing and flossing.
 You should visit your general dentist several times a year for deeper cleaning.
 As with traditional dental restorations, your implant components are subject to wear and tear and over the years crowns, abutments and screws may eventually require replacement.
 Your implant(s) should remain encased in bone and should last your lifetime.

 Will One Doctor Do Everything?

-As an oral surgeon, Dr. Shroyer is a specialist who performs your implant surgery and any other necessary surgical procedures like bone or soft tissue grafting.
+As Oral Surgery, Drs.
+Shroyer and Moore are specialists who perform your implant surgery and any other necessary surgical procedures like bone or soft tissue grafting.
 Your general dentist provides the temporary and permanent replacement teeth that fit over the implant.
 Both doctors coordinate your course of treatment to provide you with the best of care.

 How Much Does All Of This Cost?

 Before treatment begins, every effort will be made by our office to give you an accurate estimate of all expenses involved in placing the implants necessary for your final restorations.
 Initially, there is a charge for the diagnostic work-up which includes study models, X-rays, and the creation of a surgical template for the placement of the implants.
 You will also be charged for the abutment or support posts.

 Additional fees will be incurred through the office of your general dentist who is responsible for the temporary and final restorations.
 In other words, you are charged separately for the services rendered in our surgical office and in the general dentist’s office.
 We can assist you in estimating the the cost of your total treatment in our office after evaluating your insurance coverage or other third party provider.
 Please consider your personal financial investment in the various treatment options as some insurance companies offer limited or no coverage.